opu-imp/VisPhoto-ASSETS-2023-webapp/README.md

 `sync`: batch application that periodically downloads omnidirectional camera images from Google Drive along with object detection and speech recognition results.

-`web`: web application to crop the user's desired area from the omnidirectional image.
+`web`: web application to crop the user's desired area from the omnidirectional camera image.

 ## Requirements